-Asked by Nikhil Baman 12 months ago
+Asked by Nikhil Baman over 1 year ago

 It depends on what you like.
 Are you open to the relevant fields or just want to follow the nursing core particularly?
 I suppose I can suggest a few options that you can choose from, right?
 Your choice of clutter is really good, it will be easier to suggest good universities there.

 Three of my colleagues have already gone to the USA for pharmacy and medical courses.
 I myself have worked in pharmaceutical organizations to know better.
 Anyway, I have some really good options for postgraduate courses you can do after a BSc Nursing.
 Take a look at these recommendations -

 - MSc Nursing

 - ADN (The Associate Degree in Nursing) Programs

 - Post Master’s Certificate in Nursing (MSN)

 The most standard choice here is a MSc degree in Nursing.
 It will basically enhance your knowledge and teach you to practice Nursing.
 These courses are very academic and filled with advanced knowledge in the subject.
 I mean you can most definitely aim for a practice after an MSc degree in nursing.